 Benefits of Cinnamon

-A popular and delicious spice, it is high in cinnamaldehyde which is responsible for most of the health benefits that make it an essential addition to our family’s dinner table.
+A popular and delicious spice, cinnamon is high in cinnamaldehyde which is responsible for most of the health benefits that make it an essential addition to our family’s dinner table.

 - Cinnamon contains large amounts of highly potent polyphenol antioxidants that have a long-term positive effect on the aging of the body.

 - The spice is a known anti-infammatory and helps the body fight various kinds of infections and repair tissue damage.
-Ideal for the cold and flu season.
+Its ideal for the cold and flu season.

 - I found out Cinnamon is also known for lowering blood sugar.
 It has a beneficial effect on insulin resistance and can minimize the effects of a big meal.
 So sprinkle away.